jbmoelker/jinja-compat-tests/README.md

 # [WIP] Jinja Compat Tests

-**This project tests compatibility of Jinja2 template language with Nunjucks and Twig**
+**This project tests compatibility of Jinja2 template language with Nunjucks and Twig.**

 [![Build Status](https://travis-ci.org/jbmoelker/jinja-compat-tests.svg)](https://travis-ci.org/jbmoelker/jinja-compat-tests)

 [Jinja2](http://jinja.pocoo.org/) (Python) introduced an expressive template language.
-It has since been adapted other languages: [Nunjucks](https://mozilla.github.io/nunjucks/) (JavaScript), [Twig](http://twig.sensiolabs.org/) (PHP) and others.
+It has since been adapted by other template engines (languages): [Nunjucks](https://mozilla.github.io/nunjucks/) (JavaScript), [Twig](http://twig.sensiolabs.org/) (PHP) and others.
 While the template syntax between these implementations is very similar, they do have their differences.
 This project uses a single set of [tests](tests/), generates the output with all template engines separately, and then compares the output.

 ## Test results